cschult/odt.yazi/README.md

 Plugin for [Yazi](https://github.com/sxyazi/yazi) to preview libreoffice writer (.odt) files with [odt2txt](https://github.com/dstosberg/odt2txt).

+This plugin is a only minimal changed copy of glow.yazi.

 To install, clone the repo inside your `~/.config/yazi/plugins/`

 `~/.config/yazi/plugins/`: